BradleyTjandra/caterpillar-stat-generation/book/context.md

 Context
 ============================

+In D&D, character creation involves creating six numbers ("stats") which represent how good you are at six different areas.
+These six different stats become your "stat array".

+There are numerous ways to create stat arrays.
+While some ways are deterministic (i.e. you get to choose which what number each stat is, subject to some constraints), a common method to add some randomisation to process

 Recently Goblin's Henchman (Goblin) shared an [article on their blog](https://goblinshenchman.wordpress.com/2020/08/15/caterpillar-method-for-character-stat-generation/) about using different sides of the same dice to generate stats for characters in D&D.

+The general idea is that, instead of rolling 4d6 and dropping the lowest dice

 The suggested method sounds appealing to me because it purports to: